hemanthkumar314/Workout_Logger/README.md

     <li><b>Logging Workouts :</b>Users can log details of their daily workouts, such as the type of exercise, duration, intensity, and comment.</li>
     <li><b>Tracking Progress:</b> Users can view their workout history to see their progress over time.</li>
     <li><b>Setting Goals :</b> Users can set fitness goals, like exercising a certain number of times per week or achieving specific fitness milestones and also helps users track their progress toward these goals.</li>
+    <li><b>Real-time Stats:</b> Users can view their workout statistics using a chart over a certain period which helps users to track their progress</li>
   </ul>
 </div>